pinchbv/floor/docs/daos.md

     - It is now possible to return a `Stream` if the function queries a database view.
 But it will fire on **any** `@update`, `@insert`, `@delete` events in the whole database, which can get quite taxing on the runtime.
 Please add it only if you know what you are doing!
       This is mostly due to the complexity of detecting which entities are involved in a database view.
-    - Functions returning a stream of single items such as `Stream<Person>` do not emit when there is no query result.

 ## Transactions
 Whenever you want to perform some operations in a transaction you have to add the `@transaction` annotation to the method.